 Dante Pieramici, M.D., Ophthalmologist

 Dr. Dante J. Pieramici graduated with honors from the Johns Hopkins University School of Medicine and completed Ophthalmology Residency at the Wilmer Eye Institute.
-He receive vitreoretinal fellowship training at the Emory Eye Center in Atlanta Georgia.
+He received vitreoretinal fellowship training at the Emory Eye Center in Atlanta Georgia.
 Dr. Pieramici has held full-time academic positions at the Yale University Eye Center and the Wilmer Eye Institute, where he served as the Assistant Chief of Service and Director of Ocular Trauma.
 Currently he is the Codirector of the California Retina Research Foundation, a partner of the California Retina Consultants, and Assistant Clinical Professor of Ophthalmology at the Doheny Eye Center in Southern California.
-Dr. Pieramici has published over 100 articles, 16 book chapters, and has edited 3 books on retinal diseases.
+Dr. Pieramici has published over 100 articles, 16 book chapters, and has edited three books on retinal diseases.
 He lectures nationally and internationally on retinal diseases and ocular trauma.

 Dr. Pieramici has received the Achievement Award from the American Academy of Ophthalmology and Honor Award from the American Society of Retinal Specialists.
 He is a member of the American Academy of Ophthalmology, the Retina Society, the Macula Society, the American Society of Retinal Specialists, the Association for Research in Vision and Ophthalmology, the American Society of Ocular Trauma where he serves as Vice President, and the Pan-American Ophthalmologic Society amongst others.
 Dr Pieramici is a member of S.E.E International and regularly trains international ophthalmologists from undeserved areas.